umaxbhat/NC-Blocked-Crossings/README.md

 Observers reported more than 100 instances of blocked train crossings in Nash County since 2019.
 Most instances involved stationary trains along CSX-owned railroads blocking crossings from anywhere between 0-15 minutes to, in one reported instance, 6-12 hours.

 More than 80 instances occurred along a Tarboro Road crossing in Rocky Mount.
-But most instances that occurred in the county appeared to sit along a single rail line on the Nash-Wilson county border.
+But most instances that occurred in the county appeared to sit along a single rail line on the Nash-Edgecombe county border.

 Rocky Mount is home to a large Pfizer site that sits adjacent to the rail line along which observers reported the most blocked crossings.